 Even though Paribus claims that it does not read (let alone, store) your personal emails, it’s impossible to say with absolute certainty that its security measures could not be breached, or that a data protection mistake could not be made.

 So, from a purely best-practice security standpoint, we recommend using a shopping-only email address to sign up for the service.
-This rules out even the remote possibility that your personal information could be compromised.

 Still, it’s worth letting the app try to save you a few bucks — even if you only ship online occasionally.